 KJV – (make) inquire (-ry), (make) search, seek out

-Boker is translated morning, and from the alternative words above, also contains the concept of breaking of day, evening dissolving into the morning, the light and warmth emerging, intensifying, engulfing finally replacing the black and cold.
+Boker translates morning, and from the alternative words above, also contains the concept of breaking of day, evening dissolving into the morning, the light and warmth emerging, intensifying, engulfing, finally replacing the black and cold.

-Read Psalms 27:4 for an associated meaning of morning, ‘One thing have I desired of the Lord, that will I seek after; that I may dwell in the house of the Lord all the days of my life, to behold the beauty of the Lord, and to inquire (1239) in his temple.’
-Boker contains the realization that in the existing dark confusion there’s an instigation to inquire, search out and seek for some answers.
+Read Psalms 27:4 for an associated meaning of morning, “One thing have I desired of the Lord, that will I seek after; that I may dwell in the house of the Lord all the days of my life, to behold the beauty of the Lord, and to inquire (H1239) in his temple.”
+Boker contains the realization that in the existing dark confusion, there’s an instigation to inquire, search out, and seek for some answers.
 It’s an honest examination that starts dimly and brightens with patience, a careful inspection of issues and details that light can reveal.
-Evening and morning are the breaking of new ground.Psalms 27:4 reveals another meaning of morning, 'One thing ... will I seek after ... to inquire (boker) in his (God's) temple.'
+Evening and morning are the times for breaking new ground.Psalms 27:4 reveals another meaning of morning, 'One thing ... will I seek after ... to inquire (boker) in his (God's) temple.'
 Boker contains the realization that in the dark there’s an instigation to inquire for some answers.
 Click To Tweet

-Quickly reading ‘and the evening and morning …’ in Genesis 1.5, in your native language, solely refers to the movement of time.
-In Biblical Hebrew there’s a clear figurative meaning for evening and morning: inquire and plowing.
+Quickly reading “and the evening and morning …” in Genesis 1:5, in your native language, solely refers to the movement of time.
+In Biblical Hebrew, there’s a clear figurative meaning for evening and morning: inquire and plowing.
 Once again, this is not Sam’s interpretation.
-Psalms 27.4 clearly uses the Biblical Hebrew root that way, Sam is simply pointing this out to you.
-The Explanation is an inquiry into what God is telling us through the Bible and it is solely designed to help you inquire and dig out what it really says.
+Psalms 27:4 uses the Biblical Hebrew root that way; Sam is merely pointing this out to you.
+The Explanation is an inquiry into what God is telling us through the Bible, and it is solely designed to help you inquire and dig out what it says.

 Day: On the Threshold

-This momentous Godly intervention in the total blackness of night ends, or rather begins in Gen 1.5 with the ‘first day’.
-There’s still darkness but it has been clearly confined so that light shines through, bearing the name day: H3117 (yom) from an unused root meaning to be hot; a day (as the warm hours)… Yes, I’ve shortened this extract but the essential is there: Warmth.
-As the light illumines our surroundings we have a warm feeling, a pleasant feeling, as in, It’s been a nice day.
+This momentous Godly intervention in the total blackness of night ends or instead begins in Gen 1.5 with the first day.
+There’s still dark, but it has been confined so that light shines through, bearing the name day: H3117 (yom) from an unused root meaning to be hot; a day (as the warm hours).
+Yes, I’ve shortened this extract, but the essential is there: Warmth.
+As the light brightens our surroundings, we have a warm feeling, a pleasant atmosphere, as in, It’s been a beautiful day.
 Evening and morning, in that sequence, represent a day.
 Evening and morning introduce night and daytime.

-We ponder life or long days, another of those singular concepts that sums up everything God is accomplishing.
-There was nothing physically alive that first day… but light, morning and day symbolize wonderful long life in the fullest sense of its magnificence and accomplishment.
-Life has nothing to do with destructive darkness, mixed up evening and twisted night.
+We ponder life or long days, another of those singular concepts that sum up everything God is accomplishing.
+There was nothing physically alive that first day, but light, morning, and day symbolize wonderful long life in the fullest sense of its magnificence and accomplishment.
+Life has nothing to do with destructive darkness, mixed up evening, and twisted night.

 The light of day is but the first step to and of life.

-However, now that day has dawned, there is so much more in our long life and in The Explanation to discover….this light we are experiencing is only the beginning.
+However, now that day has dawned, there is so much more to discover in our long life, and in The Explanation.
+This light we are experiencing is only the beginning.

 This blog post is an excerpt from chapter 8.5 of the book Origin of the Universe

 Even if you can’t read Hebrew, you can recognize the letters.
-You’ll see these words refer you back to root via 6150 and 6148.
-There is an amazing relationship between these words and they do tell a story which we’re unfolding.
+You’ll see these words refer you back to root via H6150 and H6148.
+There is a fantastic relationship between these words, and they do tell a story that we’re unfolding.

-A word about Strong’s concordance.
-I double checked the usage of this root בָּקַר H1239 and frankly, nowhere in the Biblical Hebrew did I find the translation to plow as we see indicated clearly for H1239.
-My point is we have to be careful with Strong’s and careful with how we use and interpret Biblical Hebrew.
-What is clear is that this language can be used figuratively.
+A word about Strong’s concordance: I double-checked the usage of this root בָּקַר H1239 and frankly, nowhere in the Biblical Hebrew did I find the translation to plow as we see indicated clearly for H1239.
+My point is we have to be careful with Strong’s and cautious with how we use and interpret Biblical Hebrew.
+What is clear is that figurative usage is an integral part of the language.
 You’ll often see me write dig for Bible meaning.
-We clearly know that you don’t go and get a shovel and start digging up your flower garden.
+We know that you don’t go and get a shovel and start digging up your flower garden.

-So where does Strong get plow and breaking forth from?
+So, from where does Strong get plow and breaking forth?